katt64/lists.tmac/README.rst

 Nonetheless, a `manual <manual.me>`_ is provided, which describes the macro package formally, and details the prerequisites, compatibilities, usage, and caveats.
+It also showcases some of the best things *list.tmac* can provide -- lists!
 Generally speaking, good software comes with good documentation, so the documentation aims to be very good and detailed.
 Many of the points stated here will be stated again in equal or greater verbosity within the typeset manual.
 You should definitely check that manual out!

 Interested? 😊
 ==============